Orendain12/Final-Project/README.md

 ---
 - Which causes of death are increasing over time?
 - Which causes of death are decreasing over time?
-- Do changes in society correlate to increases or decreases in the death rate of related causes ofdeath?
+- Do changes in society correlate to increases or decreases in the death rate of related causes of death?
 - Do advances in medicine and technology correlate to changes in the death rate of related causes of death?

 ---